sophiexsf/School_District_Analysis/README.md

 ## Overview

+We have been tasked with analyzing the performance of schools in a particular school district.
+The analysis includes breakdowns of math and reading scores by school, grade, school type, school size, and spending.

-The school board believes that the reading and math grades for Thomas High School might have been altered.
+The school board believes that the reading and math grades for ninth grade at Thomas High School might have been altered.
 By analyzing the results with and without those grades we aim to determine whether they are consistent with the remaining school district.

 ## Results

 For this analysis we will use the term "full" to represent the original source data and "adjusted" to represent the data with results for Thomas High School grade 9 students removed.

 ### District Summary
 Comparing the full district summary with the adjusted data, although the average math and reading scores are generally unchanged, the passing percentages are higher when the THS 9th grade results are included.
-Overall passing rates are 1 percentage point higher.
+Overall passing rates are 0.3 percentage points higher.
+The total number of students was adjusted down by 461 due to removing their scores.

-* Math passing percentage decreases from 75.9% to 74.8% when THS 9th grade scores are excluded.
+* Math passing percentage decreases from 75.0% to 74.8% when THS 9th grade scores are excluded.
-* Reading passing percentage decreases from 86.8% to 85.7% when THS 9th grade scores are excluded.
+* Reading passing percentage decreases from 85.8% to 85.7% when THS 9th grade scores are excluded.
-* Overall passing percentage decreases from 65.9% to 64.9% when THS 9th grade scores are excluded.
-Given the population size this means approx. 392 more students would be passing if the percentages with THS 9th grade included are accurate.
+* Overall passing percentage decreases from 65.2% to 64.9% when THS 9th grade scores are excluded.
+Given the population size this means approx. 118 more students would be passing if the percentages with THS 9th grade included are accurate.

 Full district summary: